 With a Synchronous spark gap [SRSG] this can be overcome by adjusting the Phasing of the AC input to the motor using inductors and capacitors.
 This way the position of the revolving electrodes can be finely adjusted in relation to the fixed ones.

-Who Builds Tesla Coils?These are the locations of visitors to the website over the last 2 days from 11th July 2013.
+Who Builds Tesla Coils?These are the locations of visitors to the website on 28th Oct 2013.